 We made an assumption above, we assumed that we’re working with data we trust!
 Cleaning data is like clearing a loft, something you try not to think about and leave until forced by a big event (new system implementation or house move).
 Let’s extend the house move analogy and ask yourself this question: Last time you moved house, did you find an unopened box from when you moved in?

-Part of your data strategy needs to include the housekeeping.
-If historic data is important then shape it up.
+Part of your data strategy needs to include housekeeping.
+If historical data is important then shape it up.
 If less so, then don’t sweat it.
 Either way, put energy into managing data going forward.
 Your existing applications should be helping with this.
-Minimise free text fields, use mandatory fields, workflows / approvals and make use of de-dupe tools that all help ensure your data smells sweet but only do it on the data you need to analyse (and where possible automate the capture), otherwise you will make your processes laborious and as water runs downhill, your users will look for ways to side-step.
+Minimise free text fields, use mandatory fields, workflows/approvals and make use of de-dupe tools that all help ensure your data smells sweet but only do it on the data you need to analyse (and where possible automate the capture), otherwise you will make your processes laborious and as water runs downhill, your users will look for ways to side-step.

 Fast measuring and managing